awasisto/lazy-runpod-proxy/README.md

 lazy-runpod-proxy
 =================

-lazy-runpod-proxy is an intelligent HTTP and WebSocket reverse proxy designed to sit in front of a [RunPod](https://www.runpod.io/) pod.
+Originally developed to reduce costs when running llama.cpp on a [RunPod](https://www.runpod.io/) pod, **lazy-runpod-proxy** is an intelligent HTTP and WebSocket reverse proxy designed to sit in front of a RunPod pod.
 It starts the pod on-demand when a request is received and automatically stops it after a period of inactivity to save costs.

 Features
 --------